terrorizer1980/litmus/Overview-of-solid-waffle.md

 4. [Run the tests: 'rake waffle:parallel'](#test)
 5. [Remove the provisioned machines: 'rake waffle:tear_down'](#teardown)

+These commands allow user to create a test environment and run tests against those systems.
+Not all these steps are needed for every scenario.

+3 likely test setups are:
-Not all these steps need to be run every time.
-The three likely scenarios are run against localhost run against a machine that has puppet installed provision a fresh system
+* run against localhost
+* run against an existing machine that has puppet installed
+* provision a fresh system and install puppet

-Once you have ran your tests you can repeat workflows edit code -> install module -> run test if there is a target system that is already running you can manually edit the [bolt inventory file](https://puppet.com/docs/bolt/1.x/inventory_file.html)
+Once you have your environment, solid waffle is designed to speed up the following workflow edit code -> install module -> run test

+At any point you can re-run tests, or provision new systems and add them to your test environment.

 <a name="provision"/>